AaltoSciComp/cheatsheets/README.rst

 only dependency should be ``pdfnup``, which is in the Debian package ``texlive-extra-utils``.

 ``git commit`` the updated cheatsheets.

+Cheatsheets are served via Github Pages directly from the master branch.
 Yes, this is mixing binary compiled files with code, which we will work on changing later.
-In the future, we should revise this process some.
+Expect revisions to this process in the future.
 It's probably that we will force-push to flatten history when that happens.

 New cheatsheets: explicitly ``git add -f`` the new cheatsheet, since ``*.pdf`` is ignored (so that downloaded PDFs are hidden by default).